cnsb-boston/Omics_Notebook/readme.md

 ```

+#### 2 C. Run with Singularity.
+For use with HPC linux environments.

+##### i.
+Install Python, tkinter (see version below) and Singularity.

+##### ii.
+Create singularity image from Docker.
+`singularity build "ON.simg" "docker://bblum/omics_notebook:latest"`

+##### iii.
+Run Notebook.py with "Docker" argument.
+`python3 Notebook.py Singularity '/Path/to/SingularityImage.simg'`

 ---

 ## Software requirements

-* R 3.6,  Python 3.6.
+* R 3.6,  Python 3.6, Tkinter.

 * Install Rstudio.

 * Install all required R packages.
-(See install.R)
+(See install.R and respective R packages for compatibility requirements).

 This software has been tested for use on Linux (Cent OS 6 and 7, Ubuntu 18.04, 20.04) and MacOS (10.14 and 10.15)

-#### Enrichment Map

-* Install cytoscape>3.5.1.

-* Install enrichmentmap pipeline collection.

-Open cytoscape.
-Default port for REST API is 1234.
-If your computer already has this port in use, open cytoscape from the command line and specity another port.

-Note: it may be easier to run the scripts and import enrichment results into Cytoscape manually.
-This is how the scripts are currently configured.

 ---